 Should I write for MITA?
 If I do, does it mean I have written for a literary publication?
 Am I good enough for this?
 Am I too good for this?

-MITA promotes and encourages literacy for all people, especially women.
-Literacy is something that is developed with practice and through educational resources.
-Not everyone comes to the writing table with the same abilities, just as not everyone comes to the writing table with the same educational and personal backgrounds.
+MITA promotes and encourages literacy for all people, especially women, trans people of all gender, and non-binary, gender fluid, and gender-non-conforming people.
+Literacy is something that is developed through communication and education.
+Not everyone comes to the writing table with the same abilities or styles, just as not everyone comes to the writing table with the same educational and personal backgrounds.
 We consider ourselves more of a literacy publication than a literary publication, but much of the writing on our website is of a literary nature, given that one of the co-founders is a professional writer and writing consultant, with a background in literary studies, and also given that both co-founders have backgrounds in the humanities.
-We did not create the Featured Writers project in order to showcase the work of professional writers; we created our FW project to showcase the diverse written voices and perspectives of women across ALL divides-– and that includes writing ability level.
-We will work with any submitting writer who wishes to contribute their voice to our MITA conversation to strengthen the stylistic aspects of their piece(s), if they so wish, but this is not a requirement.
-First and foremost, our goal is to give women in our community a safe space to have a voice, to promote literacy, and to practice literacy skills.
-If we feel that a contributing writer’s work could use our support, we will offer it but we will never enforce it, and it will never be used as a reason to reject a writer or their piece.
-The exclusion of writer’s piece will only occur if it is antithetical to MITA’s mission to promote equality, does not in any way relate to our mission, or is derogatory or threatening toward an individual or group of individuals.
-We welcome writing from any woman who desires to write for MITA and supports the mission.
+We did not create the Featured Writer Project in order to showcase the work of professional writers; we created our FW Project to showcase the diverse written voices and perspectives of women, trans people of all genders, and gender non-conforming or non-binary people people across ALL divides-– and that includes writing ability level.
+We also created it to provide a space for ideas to gather around issues within and outside of the mental healthcare system.
+We will work with any writer who wishes to contribute their voice or art to our MITA conversation in order to strengthen the stylistic aspects of their piece(s), if they so wish, but this is not a requirement.
+First and foremost, our goal is to give folx in our community a safer space to express their voice, to promote literacy, and to practice literacy skills.
+If we feel that a contributing writer’s work could use our support, we may offer it but we will never enforce it, and it will never be used as a reason to reject a writer or their piece.
+The exclusion of a writer’s piece will only occur if its content antithetical to MITA’s mission to promote equality, does not in any way relate to our mission, or is derogatory or threatening toward an individual or group of individuals.
+We welcome writing from anyone who desires to write for MITA and supports the mission.
+If men would like to submit work on the MITA site, they are welcome to do so in one of our other website sections.

 I prefer to use non-traditional pronouns.
 Will this be a problem at meetings?
 What is MITA’s general policy on gender identity and pronouns?